-Operations Deviation from the Evaluation item Yes No Summary Sustainable Development Best Practice Principles for TWSE/listed Companies and cause of deviation (II) Has the Company developed and implemented reasonable employee benefits measures (including compensation, leave of absence, and other benefits), and appropriately reflected operating performance or results in the employee's compensation?
+Operations Deviation from the Evaluation item No Summary Sustainable Development Best Practice Principles for TWSE/listed Companies and cause of deviation (II) Has the Company developed and implemented reasonable employee benefits measures (including compensation, leave of absence, and other benefits), and appropriately reflected operating performance or results in the employee's compensation?
 (III) Does the Company provide employees with a safe and healthy work environment and offer safety and health education to employees regularly?
 (IV) Has the Company offered effective career development training for employees?
-V V V Republic of China, supports and respects applicable international conventions on labor and human rights, and has formulated policies that comply with business ethics, sustainable environment, social issues, human rights, and other public policies, and implement and disclose these policies in the Annual Report or on the Company's website].
+V Republic of China, supports and respects applicable international conventions on labor and human rights, and has formulated policies that comply with business ethics, sustainable environment, social issues, human rights, and other public policies, and implement and disclose these policies in the Annual Report or on the Company's website].
 (II) The Company has developed salary management measures and performance appraisal measures; salary, promotion, and bonuses are all reflected in employee compensation depending on the operating performance and results.
 The Company has set up an employee benefits committee to take care of employee benefits.
 (III) The Company has established an mechanism for communication with employees through regular meetings, for informing them of possible major impacts on employees resulting from operating changes.
 (IV) The Company has established criteria for the promotion of titles in the employees' careers, and established training plans for new recruits, professionals, and management personnel based on this standards.
 For the above three items, See [Five.
 Business Overview/V. Labor Relations/(I) The Company's various employee benefit measures, continuing education, training, retirement system, and implementation thereof, as well as labor-management agreements and various employee rights protection measures] herein.
-Consistent Consistent
+Consistent Consistent Consistent

-Operations Deviation from the Evaluation item Yes No Summary Sustainable Development Best Practice Principles for TWSE/listed Companies and cause of deviation (V) Does the Company comply with applicable laws and international standards with respect to customer health and safety, customer privacy, marketing, and labeling of products and services and implement consumer protection policies and complaint procedures?
-V (V) The Company has complied with applicable laws and regulations and international standards.
+Operations Deviation from the Evaluation item No Summary Sustainable Development Best Practice Principles for TWSE/listed Companies and cause of deviation (V) Does the Company comply with applicable laws and international standards with respect to customer health and safety, customer privacy, marketing, and labeling of products and services and implement consumer protection policies and complaint procedures?
+Has the company formulated a supplier management policy requiring suppliers to comply with applicable regulations on issues such as environmental protection, occupational safety and health, or labor rights, and how is it implemented?
+V V (V) The Company has complied with applicable laws and regulations and international standards.
 And the customer complaint service process has been established to protect the interests of customers.
-Consistent (VI) V (VI) This evaluation system has not been established so far, and relevant rules and systems will be added depending on actual operation.
-Proceeded at the proper time V. Does the Company prepare its corporate social responsibility report or other reports disclosing non-financial information by referring to international standards or guidance for preparing reports?
+(VI) This evaluation system has not been established so far, and relevant rules and systems will be added depending on actual operation.
+Consistent Proceeded at the proper time V. Does the Company prepare its corporate social responsibility report or other reports disclosing non-financial information by referring to international standards or guidance for preparing reports?
 Does the company obtain third party assurance or certification for the reports above?
 V The Company currently is not within the extent of preparing the corporate social responsibility report required by laws.
 Not applicable.

 VI.
-VI.
-If the Company has adopted its own corporate social responsibility best practice principles based on the Corporate Social Responsibility Best Practice Principles for TWSE/TPEx Listed Companies, please describe any deviation from the principles in the Company's operations : Not applicable.
+If the Company has adopted its own corporate social responsibility best practice principles based on the Corporate Social Responsibility Best Practice Principles for TWSE/TPEx Listed Companies, please describe any deviation from the principles in the Company's operations: Not applicable.

 VII.
-Other important information that helps better understand the C lompan y's promotion of corporate social responsibility : None.
+Other important information that helps better understand the Company's promotion of corporate social responsibility: None.

-Note 1 : Statistical data on the Company's carbon emissions in recent years
+Note 1: Statistical data on the Company's carbon emissions in recent years